simoneauriemma/EcoSenseNet/README.md

 ## Prerequisite
 - docker
 - Node.js
+- Aws cli
+- Python 3 with pip
 - A telegram bot token: Start Bot father and copy your Telegram Bot API key.
 After copying your Telegram Bot token, start the bot and then open a browser and go to https://api.telegram.org/bot<\API-access-token>/getUpdates?offset=0, send a message to the bot and then refresh the page.
 In the response, copy the numerical string "id" in "chat" object

 ## How to run this project